MinCreative/mc-wooenquiry/README.md

-# wp-plugins
+# mc-wooenquiry
-plug-ins for wordpress and related
+This plug-ins creates a enquiry tab with a WPForms form within, in single product page.